uangjw/Music-Representing-Language/README.md

 4. Run `run.bat` to generate midi music with the txt files in `usecase`.
 Modify `run.bat` to use different mrl source code.
 5. Use any midi player to play the results!

-To write your own mrl file, please refer to MusicRepresentingLanguage.pdf and write your mrl code with appropriate grammar.
+To write your own mrl file, please refer to MusicRepresentingLanguage.pdf and write your mrl code with correct grammar.

 ## TODO